 Established in 2015, the Film Africa Audience Award is selected by our audience at eligible screenings throughout the festival.
 The winning filmmaker receives a prize of £1,500.

-* Films made in the last two years.
+3. Films that have been completed in the last two years only.

 HOW TO APPLY FOR OUR AWARDS:

 The submission process for our Awards is the same as for the main programme - please follow the instructions set out below in our Rules & Terms.
-Film Africa will automatically consider all submitted films that comply with the above criteria for our Awards.
+Film Africa will automatically consider all submitted films that comply with our Awards criteria.

 PLEASE READ THE FOLLOWING IN FULL BEFORE SUBMITTING YOUR FILM:

-In line with our commitment to screening the finest and boldest contemporary African cinema, Film Africa accepts films of all lengths and genres, including fiction, documentary, animation and experimental titles on any topic.
+1. Film Africa accepts films of all lengths and genres, including fiction, documentary, shorts and experimental.

-* While our main objective is to represent a wide range of films and filmmakers stemming from across the continent and the Diaspora, we also accept submissions from non-African filmmakers whose films relate to Africa.
+3. While our main objective is to represent a wide range of films and filmmakers stemming from Africa and the African diaspora, Film Africa also accept submissions from non-African filmmakers whose films relate to Africa.

 We look forward to receiving your submissions!